LSSTDESC/rail/docs/source/overview.rst

 Within DESC, development of sophisticated metrics propagating photo-z uncertainties through cosmological probe analysis pipelines is now underway as part of Dark Energy Redshift Assessment Infrastructure Layers (DERAIL).

-Introduction to stages and pipelines
-************************************

-When running RAIL on larger dataset, generally we don't expect to use notebooks.
-Instead we generally expect users to execute scripts on computing clusters (HPCs).
-The tool that RAIL uses to organize these scripts is ceci. `Ceci <https://ceci.readthedocs.io/en/latest/>`_ is a workflow orchestration package specifically designed for running DESC workflows at HPCs.
-At a very high level, a workflow is comprised of two components - pipelines and stages.

-**Stages**:
-A stage should be considered one unit of work that can be parallelized across many computing nodes.
-Typically a stage is comprised of one of the creation, estimation, or evaluation modules.
-As input is accepts a set of configurations as well as input and output files.

-**Pipelines**:
-Pipelines are a collection of stages.
-Specifically, an acyclic directed graph of stages.
-Pipelines define a chain of stages such that the output of one stage can be provided as input to the next.